Where are they

 just on lead vocals until end of set), "Sole Survivor", "Only Time

 will Tell", "Heat of the Moment".
-Asia are planning to release a
+Asia have been planning to release

 Dean has been doing a cover (as he did for Yes's live album